-- Hire a well trained customer support team to ask feedback questions at the right time, choose the right channel to ask feedback to customers, tailor the feedback questionnaire, direct the feedback questions to the right team.
+- Hire well-trained support reps to ask feedback questions at the right time, choose the right channel to ask feedback to customers, tailor the feedback questionnaire, and direct the feedback questions to the right team.

 6. Deliver consistent omnichannel customer service

-Customers expect contextualized engagement and seamless transitions between channels like phone, social channels, website.
-Businesses that engage their customers by understanding their journey and needs are able to deliver a personalized service experience.
+Customers expect contextualized engagement and seamless transitions between channels like phone, social channels, and websites.
+Businesses that engage their customers by understanding their journey and needs can deliver a personalized service experience.

 When you understand how customers interact with your brand across multiple channels, you can optimize your processes to reduce customer frustration and bridge the gaps in the process.
 It increases customer satisfaction and acts as a great customer retention solution.

 How to improve customer retention programs by going omnichannel?

 An omnichannel approach in customer retention programs can significantly enhance the overall customer experience and strengthen customer loyalty.
 Here are some strategies to improve customer retention by going omnichannel: